Arpita-deb/Corona-Virus-Analysis/README.md

 - **Mean**: This is the average number of cases per day in a month.
 December had the highest daily average, meaning that, on average, more people were confirmed to have COVID-19 each day in December than in other months.

 - **Range**: This tells us the difference between the smallest and largest number of cases in a month.
-The minimum number of cases in any month was **0**, and the maximum number varied, with the highest being **823,225**.
+The minimum number of cases in any month was **0**, and the maximum number varied, with the highest being **823,225** in December.

 - **Median**: This is the middle value of confirmed cases when they are arranged in order.
 For all months, the median was **23**, indicating that half the days had fewer than 23 cases, and the other half had more.